Italy: Migrants paid 8,000 euros each for ''voyage of death'' | Law-Order

 Italy: Migrants paid 8,000 euros each for ''voyage of death''

-Rescue teams pulled more bodies from the sea on Tuesday, bringing the death toll from Italy's latest migration tragedy to 65, as prosecutors identified suspected smugglers who allegedly charged 8,000 euros (nearly USD 8,500) each for the "voyage of death" from Turkey to Italy.
+Rescue teams pulled more bodies from the sea on Tuesday, bringing the death toll from Italy's latest migration tragedy to 65, as prosecutors identified suspected smugglers who allegedly charged 8,000 euros (nearly USD 8,500) for each person making the "voyage of death" from Turkey to Italy.

-Authorities delayed a planned viewing of the coffins to allow more time for identification of the bodies, as more and more desperate relatives and friends arrived in the Calabrian city of Crotone in hopes of finding their loved ones, some of whom hailed from Afghanistan.
+Authorities delayed a planned viewing of the coffins to allow more time for identification of the bodies, as desperate relatives and friends arrived in the Calabrian city of Crotone in hope of finding their loved ones, some of whom hailed from Afghanistan.

 "I am looking for my aunt and her three children,'' said Aladdin Mohibzada, adding that he drove 25 hours from Germany to reach the makeshift morgue set up at a sports stadium.

-He said he had ascertained that his aunt and two of the children died, but that a 5-year-old survived and was being housed in a centre for minors.
+He said he had ascertained that his aunt and two of the children died, but that a 5-year-old survived and was being sheltered in a centre for minors.

-Eighty people survived, but dozens more are feared dead since survivors indicated the boat had carried about 170 people when it set off last week from Izmir, Turkey.
+Eighty people survived, but many more are feared dead since survivors indicated the boat had carried about 170 people when it set off last week from Izmir, Turkey.

-Rescue teams pulled two bodies from the sea on Tuesday, bringing the toll to 65, police said.

-Premier Giorgia Meloni sent a letter to European leaders demanding quick action to respond to the continent's longstanding migration problem, insisting that only way to deal with it seriously and humanely is to stop migrants from risking their lives on dangerous sea crossings.
+Premier Giorgia Meloni sent a letter to European leaders demanding quick action on the continent's longstanding migration problem, insisting that migrants must be stopped from risking their lives on dangerous sea crossings.

 Crotone prosecutor Giuseppe Capoccia confirmed investigators had identified three suspected smugglers, a Turk and two Pakistani nationals.
 A second Turk is believed to have escaped or died in the wreck.

-Italy's customs police said in a statement that organizers of the crossing charged 8,000 euros (around USD 8,500) each for the ''voyage of death''.

-Interior Minister Matteo Piantedosi pushed back strongly at suggestions that the rescue was delayed or affected by government policy discouraging aid groups from staying at sea to rescue migrants.
+Italy's border police said in a statement that organizers of the crossing charged 8,000 euros (around USD 8,500) each for the "voyage of death."
+Interior Minister Matteo Piantedosi pushed back at suggestions that the rescue was delayed or affected by government policy discouraging aid groups from staying at sea to rescue migrants.

 The EU border agency Frontex has said its aircraft spotted the boat off Crotone at 10.26 pm on Saturday and alerted Italian authorities.
 Italy sent out two patrol vessels, but they had to turn back because of the poor weather.

-Piantedosi told a parliamentary committee Tuesday that the ship ran aground on the shoal about 100 meters offshore and broke apart at around 5 am on Sunday.
+Piantedosi told a parliamentary committee that the ship ran aground and broke apart at around 5 am on Sunday.

+"There was no delay," Piantedosi told Corriere della Sera.
+"Everything possible was done in absolutely prohibitive sea conditions."
+The Italian Coast Guard issued a statement on Tuesday saying Frontex had indicated that the migrants' boat was "navigating normally" and that only one person could be seen above deck.

+It added that an Italian border police vessel, "already operating in the sea" set out to intercept the migrant boat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)